adobe/helix-home/hackathons/1-slc.md

 ### Outcomes

-The outcomes of the hackathon can be watched here: https://vimeo.com/274350388/afe38b8c33 – please don't share the video URL outside Adobe, it is not for public consumption.
+The outcomes of the hackathon can be watched here: https://vimeo.com/274350388/afe38b8c33